- for Mileage Plan users75

 Need more info?
 Check out our FAQ.
 If you have any questions, don’t hesitate to get in touch with us.

-There’s one online application for both the Alaska Visa Signature and the Alaska Platinum card.
+There’s one online application for both the Alaska Visa Signature and the Alaska Airlines Visa® Platinum Plus.
 The card issuer, Bank of America, will automatically determine which card you qualify for.
 The Signature card has better benefits and a large sign-up bonus, so if you don’t get that card, you should call Bank of America and ask them to reconsider your application.

 Each card member gets his or her own bag covered plus up to six other bags for companions if traveling in a group and booked on the same reservation.
 The bag fees are also waived for award tickets as long as the cardholder’s Mileage Plan number is attached to the booking.
 Each one-way flight can save $25 per bag.